taddeini/jasper-mvc/readme.md

 	  ];
       return JasperMvc.View.render("#todoListTemplate", todos);
 	}

   });
 </script>
 ```

-**Actions**, such as the 'list' method above return a rendering of a **View** based on a template selector or path provided as the first argument.
+**Actions**, such as the 'list' method above return a rendering of a **View** based on a template selector as the first argument.
+These are **vash** templates which are populated with an optional model argument.

 ## Views
 ### Declarative bindings